manishindiyaar/maanid/CALL_SYSTEM_README.md

 - **AI Voice Assistant**: Automatically creates VAPI assistants that deliver your message
 - **Multiple Contact Support**: Call multiple people with a single command
 - **Demo Mode**: Test the system without actual API keys
+- **Integrated Experience**: Call functionality is integrated directly into the main search interface

 ## How It Works